 What Is a Cold Brew Coffee?

-Cold brew coffee is made by steeping some suitable ground cold brew coffee beans in water at room temperature for around 12-18 hours.
+Cold brew coffee is made by steeping suitable ground cold brew coffee beans in water at room temperature for around 12-18 hours.
 This process slowly extracts the caffeine and its flavors from the beans into the cold water.

 Some people prefer cold brew coffee to hot coffee as it has a lower acidity level and is less bitter.
 The reason is that the cold water doesn’t extract the acids that taste bitter in a hot brew.